All-terrain vehicle: Three-wheeled ATVs

 Honda entered the 1980s with a virtual monopoly in the market, due to effective patents on design and engine placement.
-By 1980, other companies would pay patent royalties to Honda to enter the lucrative ATC field with their own machines.
+By 1980, other companies paid patent royalties to Honda to enter the lucrative ATC field with their own machines.
 Yamaha introduced their first ATC, the Tri-Moto YZ125.
-Kawasaki followed suit the next year with the KLT200, while Suzuki produced their first effort, the ALT125, in 1982.
+Kawasaki followed suit the next year with the KLT200, while Suzuki produced their first model, the ALT125, in 1982.
 As the popularity of ATCs increased dramatically, rapid development ensued.
-The ability to go anywhere on terrain that most other vehicles could not cross soon made them popular with US and Canadian hunters, and those just looking for a good trail ride.
+The ability to go anywhere on terrain that most other vehicles could not cross soon made them popular with US and Canadian hunters.
 As other manufacturers were entering the market, Honda was diversifying, offering the ATC250R, the first Sport ATC intended for competition, in 1981.
 The 1982 Honda ATC200E Big Red was a landmark model.
 It featured both suspension and racks, making it the first ATC designed specifically for utility, and would become the world's best-selling ATC.
 Honda followed that effort in 1983 with the ATC200X, an easy-to-handle 192 cc four-stroke Sport ATC that was ideal for new riders.

 Not to be outdone, Kawasaki and Yamaha responded with their own Sport ATCs.
 1984 saw the release of the Kawasaki KXT250 Tecate, and Yamaha followed in 1985 with the Tri-Z 250.
-Both were liquid Cooled 250 cc two-strokes capable of giving the Honda ATC250R competition.
-In response to growing market, American Specialty manufacturer Tiger also introduced a series of ATCs, Hand-built-to-order models that included the Tiger 500, the largest displacement ATC produced commercially.
-While Kawasaki and Yamaha both produced Utility ATCs, famously making the KLT 250 Police and Yamahauler respectively, Suzuki turned their attention to building Sport Quads.
+Both were liquid cooled 250 cc two-strokes capable of giving the Honda ATC250R competition.
+In response to growing market, American Specialty manufacturer Tiger also introduced a series of ATCs, hand-built-to-order models that included the Tiger 500, the largest displacement ATC produced commercially.
+While Kawasaki and Yamaha both produced utility ATCs, famously making the KLT 250 Police and Yamahauler respectively, Suzuki turned their attention to building Sport Quads.

-Honda continued to diversify their line-up (at peak offering 10 distinct models), releasing the larger, fully suspended 250 cc Big Red Utility ATC, and introduced the 350X Sport ATC, their largest displacement machine, in 1985.
-But the bulk of their sales would prove to be the 200cc line, offering six models and selling over 500,000 units in 3 years.
+Honda continued to diversify their line-up (at peak offering 10 distinct models), releasing the larger, fully suspended 250 cc Big Red utility ATC, and introduced the 350X Sport ATC, their largest displacement machine, in 1985.
+But the bulk of their sales were the 200cc line, offering six models and selling over 500,000 units in 3 years.
 Honda's response to the Tecate and Tri-Z, the liquid cooled 1985 and 1986 ATC250R, remains one of the most desirable ATCs of the era, and aftermarket support still follows the machine.